 This is an excellent article from http://www.bycovenant.com on the origin of islam's allah.
+I have not corrected the erroneous spellings or pronunciations found in the below article.
 One thing not mentioned here that should be brought to light is that muhammad in his satan-guided quest to produce a Creator other than Yahuwah, the Father of Yahushua, chose a pagan deity well-known to the people he was trying to convert, the "moon god" with his "daughters and his wife, the sun-goddess, who were named al-Uzza, al-Lat and Manat," and called them "the daughters of allah."
 These pagan deities did show up in the qu'ran (koran) in what are now known as the "Satanic Verses" (around Sura 53:19).
 He later refuted them as being "whispered in my ear by Satan" and changed those verses around this one to read differently than they do today.
 In fact, he only acknowledged them as "goddesses" as part of a political ploy to gather support among the Quarashi tribe in Makkah (Mecca) who were followers of Il-lah.
 Once he had the tribe under his control, he threw the three pagan daughters out.

 Of course the statement by muhammad that "satan whispered those verses in my ear" and he accepted them makes the entire qur'an suspect.
 I believe that ALL of the qur'an was "whispered in his ear by satan."